HomeLatest NewsStartupsData Privacy for startups: Here's why legal advice can't be an afterthought

 Experts say that startups need to have customised terms and condition and privacy policies emerge from the simple fact that every corporation is different and has a different set of services or products to offer, therefore it is recommended that they have their own policies which fit their scope of operations.
 So, while it seems like an easy way out to copy-paste such policy, it is not wise to do so.

 “To avoid legal complications it is necessary that every startup have their own privacy policies or terms and conditions which also encompass the laws of the country.
-This is why we recommend to all the start-ups to at least consult a few law firms or lawyers to ensure that they are in compliance with all the applicable laws and regulations,” suggest Kashyap.
+This is why we recommend to all the to at least consult a few law firms or lawyers to ensure that they are in compliance with all the applicable laws and regulations,” suggest Kashyap.

 Considering that most startups run on a tight budget, industry experts stress that unlike common perception, taking legal advice or having an in-house lawyer who assists them with their legal compliances, is actually quite affordable.
 Besides, with the Information Technology Act and Rules becoming increasingly more strict with the aim of ensuring the data-privacy and protection of the consumers, it is high time when entrepreneurs should start including the cost of having themselves covered from any legal issue pertaining to compliance.